CallmeNavin/P6_Retail-Site-Selection-Analytics/README.md

 **A. Project Overview**

-This project analyzes the sales, profit and occupancy rate for an convenience storechain using Power BI.
-The focus is on identifying hols operational gaps, uncovering opportunities for optimization and providing insights to guide future performance forecasting.
+This project analyzes the sales, rent, profit, occupancy rate and other ratio for an convenience storechain using Python Power BI.
+The focus is on identifying operational gaps, uncovering opportunities for optimization and providing insights for future guidelines.
 For this project, the company strategy is prioritize development in adjacent or secondary cities to diversify beyond the saturated major hubs.
-The outputs include:
-- A multi-page, interactive Power BI Dashboard.
-- A set of in-depth analyses and actionable recommendations for business improvement.

 **B. Dataset Information**